Tilt-then-Blur or Blur-then-Tilt? Clarifying the Atmospheric Turbulence Model: Which One is Correct?

 To complete the discussion. we let $\vv_j = \vu_j+\vt_j$.
 Then $I_{\calT}(\vv_j) = J(\vv_j-\vt_j)$, and

 Replacing $\vu_j = \vv_j-\vt_j$, it follow that

 Comparing \eref{eq: I TB} and \eref{eq: I BT}, the difference between the two equations is that for $\calT\circ\calB$, the tilt is $\vt_i$ whereas for $\calB\circ\calT$ the tilt is $\vt_j$.
-Their impacts to the image are shown in \fref{fig: ch4 tilt blur equation}.

 In the case of $\calT \circ \calB$, the tilt $\vt_i$ is applied to the \emph{output}.
-That is, we blur the image (drawn as a circle in \fref{fig: ch4 tilt blur equation}) and move the output by $\vt_i$.
+That is, we blur the image (drawn as a circle in \fref{fig: Fig2 compare}) and move the output by $\vt_i$.
 Since each output pixel experiences a different $\vt_i$, the blur is destroyed.
 For $\calB \circ \calT$, although the situation is more complicated because there are $N$ tilts $\{\vt_j \;|\; j = 1\ldots,N\}$, they perturb the location of the \emph{input}.
 Therefore, while each $\vx_i$ sees $N$ tilts, the $N$ tilts are common for every $\vx_i$.
 The shape of the blur is thus preserved.